 In contrast to the indirect system, the direct system is cheaper to install, reduces the chance of a bacterial contamination and is more suited to high demand.
 Obviously, another advantage is the fact it provides safe drinking water to all cold taps in the house.
 Although it does have its flaws in contrast to the indirect system.
 It’s noisier and can’t supply water when mains pressure is low or supply is off.

 As well as supply systems to get water in, you also need a drainage system to get rid of waste water from your property.
-Again, there are two main types of system:
+Again, there are 2 main types of system:

 Water system jargon buster